jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 ### 1958 NBA Draft

-The 1958 NBA Draft had 88 total selections with the format being very similar to the previous year's draft with the addition of a single territorial pick to start off the selections.
+The 1958 NBA Draft had 88 total selections with the format being very similar to the previous year's draft with the addition of a single territorial pick to start the selections.

 ![1958 NBA Draft selections from current SEC schools][image9]